 Fall camping can be just as enjoyable as Summer camping, if not more, but it can also take a turn for the worse if you aren’t prepared.
 These 10 essential tips to enjoy camping this Fall should help you be more prepared, and getting the most out of what Fall camping has to offer:

 1. Pack for cold weather – There are several key pieces of gear to focus on to keep you warm especially while sleeping.
-The first is a cold weather sleeping bag.
-Always bring a sleeping bag that protects against temperatures lower than you expect, for example one labeled for 0-30 degrees F (-18-0 degrees C).
+The first is a cold-weather sleeping bag.
+Always bring a sleeping bag that protects against temperatures lower than you expect, for example, one labelled for 0-30 degrees F (-18-0 degrees C).
 There’s nothing worse than freezing through the night, so bring two sleeping bags if you get cold easily.
 Mummy sleeping bags are best for keeping warm because they cling closer to your body.
 Most of them come with a hood that surrounds your head to capture heat that would otherwise escape.

 An insulated sleeping pad is critical to insulating your body from the cold earth.
 Get a good closed-cell pad and double it up with another thin foam pad if needed.
 In terms of heat retention, this is one of the most important things you can do to stay warm at night.